 The Halton Arena contains the playing arena for the 49ers Mens and Womens Basketball and Volleyball Programs.
 Read More

-Joanne Aluka-White returns to the Charlotte bench as an assistant coach for her fifth season with the 49ers in 2016-17.
-She has played a vital role in the program reaching the postseason three times since her arrival, including a WNIT Sweet 16 berth in 2013.
+A six-year veteran of the Charlotte women’s basketball staff, Joanne Aluka-White is in her first year as the Niners’ associate head coach after receiving the promotion just prior to the 2017-18 campaign.
+While with the 49ers the previous six years as an assistant coach, she has played a vital role in the program reaching the postseason three times since her arrival, including a WNIT Sweet 16 berth in 2013.

-Grace Hunter made an immediate impression as a rookie last year, garnering All-Conference USA Freshman Team accolades.
-The hard-nosed player played an integral role for the Niners during the league campaign, winning a program-record five Conference USA Freshman of the Week honors as she became a factor in the high-octane offense.
-She played her best games against the best competition, including a career-high 32 in the double-overtime matchup at regular-season league champion UTEP in late February.
+Grace Hunter, who played two seasons with the 49ers, was an all-conference first-team member who also made an immediate impression as a rookie, earning All-Conference USA Freshman Team plaudits.
+The hard-nosed player played an integral role for the Niners during her first league campaign, winning a program-record five Conference USA Freshman of the Week honors as she became a factor in the Niners’ high-octane offense.

 Tanisha Wright, a 2010 WNBA champion and 12-year veteran in the top professional league nationally, was announced as an assistant coach with the Charlotte women’s basketball program by head coach Cara Consuegra in September 2017.

 “Tanisha is someone I’ve known for a long time,” Consuegra said at her hiring.
 “I couldn’t be more thrilled to bring in someone that I’ve known for so long.

 “She brings a wealth of experience from the professional ranks, as a 12-year WNBA pro in addition to her time with numerous teams overseas.
 She has a great work ethic but also a great presence about her in terms of being a leader and being a great role model for our student-athletes.
 I think she’s going to be an unbelievable coach and I’m thrilled she’s starting her coaching journey with us.”